AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-find-work.md

 ### Group similar work items together with the [!UICONTROL Sort By] option

-Use the [!UICONTROL Sort by] option to group similar items in the Work List.
+Use the [!UICONTROL Sort by] option to group similar items in the [!UICONTROL Work List].
 You can sort by:

 <table style="table-layout:auto">
  <col>